magnusouren/it2810-project2/client/README.md

 - [Apollo Client](https://www.apollographql.com/docs/react/) - GraphQL client

 We have used Apollo Client to fetch data from the GraphQL API.
 Apollo Client provides a lot of useful features, such as caching, error handling, and more.
+As the server also uses Apollo, it was a natural choice to use Apollo Client.

 - [React Router](https://reactrouter.com/) - Routing library